 In winter, the fairytale city of Copenhagen offers an irresistible combination of European festivities and warm, fuzzy delicacies.
 This spectacular city, home of Hans Christian Andersen (the most prolific storyteller in the history), hosts a flurry of cosy cafes and bars to lit up your winter evenings here.

 It is especially gratifying to watch the flurrying snow outside as you gulp down on a warm beverage.
 Another kitsch delight that you can explore here, around Christmas time, is the 19th-century Tivoli amusement park, where body-warming mugs of mulled wine and heart-warming illuminations will surely melt away your inhibitions.
+Here’s how you could spend 3 days in Copenhagen, a great winter itinerary.

 4. Transylvania, Romania